 “The wise young man or wage earner of today invests his money in real estate.” —Andrew Carnegie

-First, there are three benefits in particular that we are going to cover today—some might refer to it as the CRE trifecta!
+There are three main benefits of investing in CRE that we’re going to note—some might refer to it as the CRE trifecta!

-It’s important, however, to consider the ages of the investors.
-Appreciation can take many years, so for those who are older, they may end up passing down properties to heirs who will be the ones to see the increased value.
+It’s important, however, to consider the ages of investors.
+Appreciation can take many years.
+Older investors might end up passing down a property to heirs who will see the increased value.

-Rental rates will increase over time, by a fixed amount or as a result of changes in the Consumer Price Index (CPI), for those who take on a series of short-term leases (typically three to five years).
+Rental rates will increase over time—either by a fixed amount or as a result of changes in the consumer price index (CPI) for those who take on a series of short-term leases (i.e. three to five years).

 So, with all of these benefits, why does anyone lease or rent a commercial property?
 Why not buy?
-What needs to be considered prior to investing in commercial real estate?
-Let’s dive in.
+What needs to be considered before investing in commercial real estate?

 1. Economic Recovery

-Over the past months, the Southern California commercial real estate market has begun to again gather steam, as put by CoStar.
-For more on commercial real estate sales post-pandemic, visit this article.
+Although things are not completely back to “normal,” as some might say, over the past year, the Southern California commercial real estate market has begun to gather steam again, as put by CoStar.

 2. Space Needs